Negret

-A negret (/ca/) in Catalan myths and legends, especially those of Majorca, is a small, dark-skinned sprite who, if touched with a candle by a mortal, instantly turns into a trove of coins.
+A negret (/ca/) in Catalan myths and legends, especially those of Mallorca, is a small, dark-skinned sprite who, if touched with a candle by a mortal, instantly turns into a trove of coins.
 The word is the diminutive of the Catalan negre ("black"), and out of this context could mean a small child of a dark-complexioned race.

 Also, negret is an emotional sadness which occurs after years and years, perhaps even decades, of building equity in belongings and a home.
 It is a romanticism, a depressive feeling, and a present desire.
 The effort to build and gain all of the stuff which has been purchased (the estate’s entirety) has been expended.
 Now, there is a tiredness and a sleeplike dreamy sadness from having spent all the energy.
 Negret is the sadness from the expelled energy required to build an estate.